 Likewise, who are we to diminish the quality of life of a small but no less significant portion of our population because they happen to be born gay, lesbian, or bisexual?
 Within consenting relationships, does gender really matter?
 Can it be argued that making same sex intimacy illicit, diminishes human flourishing?
 Yes it can, and it most definitely does!

 When ideology crosses a line that diminishes human flourishing it has gone too far.
-I am reminded of what I wrote in Surprise Chautauqua after listening to Bishop John Shelby Spong.
+I am reminded of what I wrote in Surprise at Chautauqua after listening to Bishop John Shelby Spong.

 “Spong derides religious zealots who promote racism, sexism, antisemitism, and homophobia based upon quotations from the Holy Scriptures.
 His rational embrace of science and the realities of human suffering (often as a result of religion’s influence) have guided his journey toward a reinterpretation of the faith story.
 He strongly asserts that he wants nothing to do with any institution that diminishes the humanity of any child of God.
 He deplores how the Bible and the Church have harbored those that have relegated blacks to subhuman status, women as second class citizens, and gay and lesbian people as essentially immoral.”